 Course topics include: Introduction to OSHA, Walking Working Surfaces, Workplace Fires and Emergencies, Electrical Safety, Personal Protective Equipment (PPE), Hazard Communication, Bloodborne Pathogens, Permit-Required Confined Spaces, Lockout/Tagout, and Forklift Safety.

-This course is intended for all employees working in general industry.
+This course is intended for all employees.

 This course meets the OSHA requirements in 29 CFR 1910.120 for eight hours of annual refresher training for workers at hazardous waste sites.